 Beyond frontal asymmetry, iMotions also allows easy calculation of power spectral density, providing a readout of EEG activity in frequency bands from an EEG recording.
 By splitting the data into frequency bands (delta, theta, alpha, beta, and gamma), it’s possible to get an overview of the level of brain activity.
 Read our How to interpret EEG frequency bands for more information.

-Beyond these metrics, it’s also possible to gather proprietary metrics from EEG manufacturers, such as ABM’s engagement and drowsiness metrics, as well as Emotiv’s performance metrics.
+Beyond these metrics, it’s also possible to gather proprietary metrics from EEG manufacturers, such as ABM’s engagement and drowsiness metrics.

 The EEG module provides a great deal of flexibility for collecting data in response to multiple stimulus types.
 This includes any screen-based stimuli in the form of images, videos, websites, games, software – whether on a desktop, tablet, or mobile phone.